For businesses, this means being sustainable is no longer about addressing a minority. It's about responding to the majority.

 That opportunity can translate into packaging that uses fewer materials and weighs less.
 And that means lower shipping costs, lower material costs and a smaller carbon footprint.

-This is because plastic is the poster child of pollution, and companies that continue to use plastic packaging risk being associated with that image.
+If you want to convey quality, plastic may be holding you back.
+Only 5% of consumers associate plastic with “premium”.
+One in four even associate the material with “low quality”.
+This is because plastic is the poster child of pollution, and companies that continue to use virgin plastic in their packaging risk being associated with that image.

-Admittedly, not all businesses can abandon plastic packaging completely.
+Admittedly, not all businesses can abandon plastic completely.
 But initiatives such as The UK Plastics Pact have outlined some useful targets to help businesses move in the right direction.
+And new legislation such as the UK’s recent Plastic Packaging Tax ensures businesses move away from virgin plastic and encourages the use of recycled plastic packaging.

 So, sustainable packaging makes a difference to sales.
 It also strengthens your brand image and creates value that consumers are happy to pay extra for.
 Three birds with one stone.